 Get Personal Loan Rates

-Before you take out a long-term personal loan, however, there are a few things you should know and consider.
+Before you take out long-term personal loans, however, there are a few things you should consider:

-A loan’s term is the length of time the borrower has to pay it back.
-Personal loans — most often unsecured loans offered by banks, credit unions, and online lenders — generally have short-term repayment limits of less than 5 years.
 The fewer years you have to repay a loan, however, the larger your monthly payments will be.
-To reduce that monthly payment burden, some people look instead for long-term personal loans of 5 years (60 months) or more.
+To reduce that monthly payment burden, some people look instead for long-term personal loans of five years (60 months) or more.

 Lenders may restrict how funds can be used, but most can be used for expenses like:

 Pros and cons of long-term personal loans